 Family Travel Resources

 When you’re planning your holiday you want to make it as stressfree and as less time consuming as possible.
-The only problem is that nowdays, the internet is such a huge beast that you have too many choices – some brilliant and some downright dodgy.
+The only problem is that nowadays, the internet is such a huge beast that you have too many choices – some brilliant and some downright dodgy.

 So to help make it easier for you, we have put together a list of all of the websites we use and trust to research and book our travels.

 Just so you know, we are affiliates for some of these websites, which means if you click on a link and buy something, then at no cost to you, we receive a small commission.
 Why do we do this?
 Because we believe these companies offer the best service and products around and they are who we use.
 The commissions we receive are what enables us to help you make your next holiday better than ever.
 Thanks for supporting us.

 We love Booking.com for booking hotel accommodation as it saves time searching for a place to stay, is easy to use, has discounted room rates, offers free cancellation options for most properties, and you can search by price, star rating, map, plus more.
 One of the features we use the most is the reviews.
 When you’re visiting somewhere new, you have no idea if a hotel is in a safe neighbourhood, if it has thin walls or grumpy staff.
 You can narrow the search to family reviews to find out what other families say.
 With over1.2 million properties worldwide, there’s plenty to choose from.
 Check the latest accommodation prices for your next trip.